ladsantos/ladsantos.github.io/index.md

 {: style="text-align:center"}
 ![leonardo-dos-santos](images/profile.png "Leonardo A. dos Santos")

-I am a Postdoctoral Fellow at the [Space Telescope Science Institute](https://www.stsci.edu) and a support scientist for the STIS instrument team of the *Hubble Space Telescope*.
+I am a Postdoctoral Fellow at the [Space Telescope Science Institute](https://www.stsci.edu) working with the STIS instrument team of the *Hubble Space Telescope*.
 I was born in Brazil and identify myself as a latino of mixed races (in Portuguese: *pardo*).
 My pronouns are he/him/his.

 My main research topic is the characterization of extra-solar planets and their atmospheres.
 I am also interested in solving problems related to the observation and description of stellar atmospheres and developing scientific software for the astronomical community.
 The main instruments I use in my research are high-resolution and/or space-based spectrographs.